Miss Venezuela 1962

 Miss Venezuela 1962 was the ninth edition of Miss Venezuela pageant held at Teatro Paris (now called Teatro La Campiña) in Caracas, Venezuela, on June 27, 1962.
-The winner of the pageant was Olga Antonetti, Miss Anzoátegui.
+The winner of the pageant was Olga Antonetti, Miss Anzoátegui, who later represented Venezuela at the Miss International 1962 pageant.

 This was the first year that Miss Venezuela pageant was broadcast on national television by RCTV.